scarlatti/roseingrave/README.md

 link and also has an optional bar count.
 The resulting bar section for this piece will be the max of all the bar counts given, or a default if no bar counts are given.

+Sources may also be supplemental, meaning that they are listed in an additional column to the right of the `"notes"` column, but don't get their own column in piece sheets.
+They will also be ignored when exporting spreadsheets.

 The file should have the following format: